kosli-dev/cli/docs.merkely.com/content/getting_started/report_artifact.md

         tags: ${{ env.TAGGED_IMAGE }}
         no-cache: true

-    # the digest will be passed to merkely commands using 'sha256' flags
+    # the digest will be passed to kosli commands using 'sha256' flags
     - name: Make the image digest available for following steps
       id: digest-prep
       run: |